bitloops/bitloops-language/examples/README.md

 # IV.
 Conclusion

-Our team is priviledged to have had the opportunity to work with such powerful software design patterns and cutting-edge technologies.
+Our team is privileged to have had the opportunity to work with such powerful software design patterns and cutting-edge technologies.
 We've learned a lot over the past few months, and we're excited to share our knowledge with other developers who are passionate about building great software.

 We would love to keep in touch with people that are interested in this subject and have some ideas to share.
 Catch us on [Discord](https://discord.com/invite/vj8EdZx8gK) if you have any questions or suggestions.